atomiv/atomiv.github.io/_pages/quality.md

 ## Introduction

+This is some text.

 <!-- TODO: VC: Provide some introduction regarding quality assurance in software development and the challenges faced, and the importance of quality assurance, the “Why?” -->

 ## Objectives

+This is some text.

 <!-- TODO: VC: Describe what are the objectives of the Atomiv Quality Standards, what are their goals / outcomes? -->

 ## Foundations

+This is some text.

 <!-- TODO: TV: Describe what are the approaches / methodologies which already exist, which you used as foundation for Atomiv Quality Standards….
 E.g. TDD / BDD.... -->